modernish/modernish/README.md

 `thisshellhas`.
 See `README.md` in that directory for further information.
 The test scripts also document themselves in the comments.

-Tests that are essential to the functioning of modernish are incorporated into the main `bin/modernish` script; these are considered built-in tests, and are immediately run and cached at initialisation time.
+A few tests that are intertwined with initialisation routines are incorporated into the main `bin/modernish` script; these are considered built-in tests, and are immediately run and cached at initialisation time.
 In the lists below, an ID in *`ITALICS`* denotes such a built-in test.